 Amy joined the staff at Montgomery History in June 2016.
 As Program Manager, she is responsible for the organization’s public and educational programs, as well as communications.
 Prior to coming to Montgomery History, Amy served as the Associate Director of Development and Communications at Ivymount School, and conducted education research at the American Institutes for Research.
 She was first introduced to Montgomery History as a graduate intern while earning her Master’s of Museum Studies from George Washington University.
 Amy is excited to join the staff of this dynamic organization and is looking forward to creating interesting programs to reach and engage new audiences.
 She lives with her husband and young daughter in Poolesville, Maryland.

-Sarah Hedlund, Archivist
+Sarah Hedlund, Archivist and Librarian